 In Volendam, the most famous fishing village in Holland, there is something to see all year round.
 Visit the cosy harbour with old Dutch ships or have your picture taken in traditional Volendam costume.
 Nowadays Volendam is a town with about 22,000 inhabitants.
 The population differs from the rest of the Netherlands in its customs, clothing and dialect.
 In the Volendam Museum you can learn all about the history of the famous fishing village.

-The heyday of Edam was the 16th century.
-And 17.
+The heyday of Edam was the 16th and 17. century.
 In the 19th century, it became rich through the cheese and fish trade and the building of ships.

 Worth seeing is “Edams Museum. ” It has two locations, the Merchant House and the Town House.
 The drifting cellar in Edam’s Museum is also known abroad.
 This cellar floats on the groundwater and moves up and down accordingly.
 If you walk on the edge of the cellar before going down, you can hear the water clapping against the walls by the movement of the cellar.